 Desktop computers are available for use with WBU log-in credentials.
 The attached printer requires a print credit that is available from the WBU Business Office.
 Public access computers are available in the Library lobby: The public access printer is available on a cash per copy basis and payable at the Circulation Desk.
 Reference computers located in the FGL Reference Room are available for instruction and for quick access to the online catalog and databases.
 WiFi access is available throughout the Library.
 The Felix Goodson Library observes and enforces the Internet Policy as outlined in the Williams Baptist University Student Handbook.

 The FGL classroom may be reserved for special events, meetings, or group study.
 Advance reservations are needed as WBU classes are often scheduled in the FGL classroom.
-Available for use in the classroom are: Whiteboard, DVD player, VCR player, television, computer, and LCD projector and screen.
+Available for use in the classroom are: Whiteboard, DVD player, VCR player, television, computer, iPad and LCD projector and screen.
 WiFi and hardwired internet access is available in the classroom.

 Some audio/visual equipment is available for use in the FGL classroom and cannot leave the Library.
 Please check with Library staff for classroom use.